 Mobile Correctional Officers – Mobile correctional officers monitor the integrity of fences and assist local law enforcement in tracking and apprehending any fleeing prisoners.
 These officers provide a constant watch on the fences, grounds and facilities attached to the prison.
 They alert prison administrators to any disturbances on the grounds that may indicate a compromise in the security of the facility.
 In the case of an escape, these officers act as first line responders who immediately use dogs, infrared cameras and night vision equipment to search for and capture escaped prisoners.

 Juvenile Correctional Officer

-One of the greatest rewards for juvenile correctional officers is the knowledge that they made a positive impact in the lives of young people.
+One of the greatest rewards of being a juvenile correctional officer is the knowledge that you have made a positive impact in the lives of young people.